Health and Social Care

 Care Act

-The Care Act of 2014 is a law that identifies how adult social care should be given in England.
+The Care Act of 2014 is a law that identifies how adult and social care should be given in England.
 Most importantly, the local governments must ensure that citizens in their jurisdictions get services that prevent their care needs from becoming more serious.

 The Care Act clarifies that the local authorities should perform their duties to develop people’s well-being.
 As a matter of fact, the Care Act alters different aspects of helping people and the goal is to support people who require more power and influence.